adrak-sleeps/SyntaxError2021/README.md

 "# SyntaxError2021"
-First Hackathon project for me and my team, lets see how it goes...
+First Hackathon project for me and my team.